Alexrs95/markdown-cv/index.md

 `Summer 2013`
 __Series.ly Beta__

-Android app using the API of Series.ly, a well-known website in Spain that helps you track the series, movies and documentaries you see.
-It got more than 150.000 downloads on Play Store.
+Android app which I developed using the API of Series.ly, a well-known website in Spain that helps you track the series, movies and documentaries you see.
+It got more than 115.000 downloads on Play Store.

 `Summer 2012`
 __Androtalk / Androjuegos__